longview/TDF_Test/Readme.md

 The intent is to implement this functionality in a real-time processor (i.e. STM32F3), obviously some changes are needed.
 However, it does prove that a receiver is viable, and that my local reception is adequate for detection.

+# Use
+The program outputs to a console, as you'd expect.
+I use a VS 2019 extension called ArrayPlotter to view the internal data structures, the array *decimated_sampleperiod* can be used as a X-scale.